gorodetsky-umich/mdss/README.md

-# simulateTestCases
+# Multi-Disciplinary Simulation Suite (MDSS)

-`simulateTestCases` is a Python package designed for running a series of ADflow simulations using Mphys and OpenMDAO.
+`mdss` is a Python package designed for running a series of Aerodynamic and Aerostructural simulations using ADflow, and TACS simulations with mphys and openMDAO.
 This package provides streamlined functions to automate simulation test cases.

-For detailed install instructions and usage visit the [documentation page](https://gorodetsky-umich.github.io/simulateTestCases/).
+For detailed install instructions and usage visit the [documentation page](https://gorodetsky-umich.github.io/mdss/).

 ## Dependencies